Cerenia is a safe and effective medication that can be given at home or in the veterinary hospital to treat vomiting.

 When Cerenia Should Not Be Used

-- Do not give to dogs with suspected gastrointestinal tract obstructions.
+- Dogs with suspected gastrointestinal tract obstructions.

-- Do not give to dogs who have ingested toxic substances.
+- Dogs who have ingested toxic substances.

 - valproic acid

-- oral anticoagulants (rivaroxiban, warfarin)
+- oral anticoagulants (rivaroxaban, warfarin)

 - NSAIDs